- A new report has highlighted the prevalence of wash trading on crypto exchanges

 Bitfinex and Binance Get the All-Clear

-The only two exchanges to come out with any credit were Binance and Bitfinex who, according to BTI, were the only exchanges “not to be grossly wash trading their volume”.
+The only two exchanges to come out with any credit were Binance and Bitfinex, which, according to BTI, were the only exchanges “not to be grossly wash trading their volume”.
 This is particularly interesting given the Bitfinex/Tether rumors that have dogged the market in 2018.
 BTI were particularly harsh on OKEx, who interestingly last month cut 30 trading pairs from their platform, after they found to have wash traded “almost all” of their top 30 traded coins.
-As a result, they placed OKEx on their ‘Exchange Advisory List’, which features 56 exchanges that they are sufficiently concerned about to advise projects to “contact us before paying listing fees to any of these exchanges”.

 The Worrying Trend Continues

 The news of such widespread wash trading will not go down well with the SEC who view market manipulation as a chief reason why Bitcoin is not yet ready for an ETF.
-With market participation having fallen off a cliff this this year compared to 2017 it’s no surprise to see less scrupulous exchanges falsifying volume to keep afloat, but the sheer scale of the manipulation is worrying for investors and projects alike.
+With market participation having fallen off a cliff this year compared to 2017, it’s no surprise to see less scrupulous exchanges falsifying volume to keep afloat, but the sheer scale of the manipulation is worrying for investors and projects alike.